segmentio/action-destinations/packages/browser-destinations/README.md

 ### Types

-When udating the types inside of your actions remember to regenerate the types of your integration by running this command in the top level directory.
+When updating the types inside of your actions remember to regenerate the types of your integration by running this command in the top level directory.

 ```
 bin/run generate:types